 - 2 ½ cups vegetable broth (or water)

-- 2 medium sweet potatoes, cut into ½" cubes (about 2 cups)
+- 2 medium sweet potatoes, peeled & cut into ½" cubes (about 2 cups)

 - ¾ cup dry quinoa (rinsed if needed - see notes)

-- 3 cans diced tomatoes
+- 3 cans crushed tomatoes

 - 1 can black beans, drained and rinsed